-Another factor insurance providers will consider whether or not you will have passengers.
+Another factor insurance providers will consider is whether or not you will have passengers.
 Motorcyclists tend to ride solo because that is how a motorcycle is designed to be used.
 But, if you do want to take passengers, it’s possible.
 You will, however, have to pay a higher premium to do so.

 If you intend to take passengers, you need to ensure you have liability insurance coverage to cover passengers.
-This usually makes your premium go up as the insurance provider will then have to spend more to insure your guests as well.
+This usually makes your premium go up as the insurance provider will then have to spend more to ensure your guests as well.

 Your Age and Experience

 Insurance providers see motorcyclists without a lot of experience riding as a liability.
 So, if you are young, you likely do not have a lot of experience riding a motorcycle.
 If you do and you can prove it, you may be eligible for a discount on your insurance policy.
 If you are a new driver, however, there is not much you can do to avoid paying higher premiums.

 If you can maintain a clean record over a few years, your insurance premium will likely go down.

 The last factor that insurance providers consider is how you use your bike.
 Essentially, if you ride often, your rate will be higher.
 This is because you have more opportunities to get into an accident.

 Your rates will be lower if you tell your insurance provider you only plan to use your bike casually (say on the weekends) rather than every day.